 - Application for Admission: The application is required and is available here.

 - Application Fee: A non-refundable application fee of $40.00 is required and must accompany the application.

 - Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work.
-A minimum cumulative and prerequisite GPA of 2.5 is required to be considered for admission.
+A minimum cumulative and prerequisite GPA of 2.5 is recommended to be considered for admission.

 All applicants must successfully complete college algebra and two of the four science prerequisite courses by June 1 of the year of application in order to be considered for admission.
 Applicants must also successfully complete Human Anatomy and Physiology I and II (8 SC) before the first semester of the program.

 Applicants to the full-time traditional program track must successfully complete all prerequisites before the first semester of the program.
 Applicants to the part-time track and to either track of the non-traditional RRT-to-BS degree track must successfully complete at least 35 SC of prerequisite course work before the first semester of the program.